Testability of Instrumental Variables in Additive Nonlinear, Non-Constant Effects Models: Conclusions

 \section{Conclusions}

 In this paper, we explored the testability of single IVs in the additive nonlinear, non-constant effects (ANINCE) model, where the treatment variable can be either discrete or continuous.
-To this end, we introduced a necessary condition, termed the AIT Condition, to detect whether a variable is a valid IV without knowing whether some other variable is an instrument.
-Furthermore, we provided the precision conditions for identifying all invalid IVs in linear and ANINCE models.
-We then proposed the practical AIT condition test algorithm with covariates and finite data.
+To this end, we introduced a necessary condition, termed the AIT condition.
+We showed that, under the completeness condition, the AIT condition can detect whether a variable is a valid IV without requiring knowledge of whether any other variable serves as an instrument.
+Furthermore, we provided additional precision conditions for identifying all invalid IVs in linear and ANINCE models.
+We then proposed the practical AIT condition test algorithm with covariates and finite data, and established its asymptotic level and power.
 Experimental results using both simulation data and three real datasets have further validated the usefulness of our algorithm.
 In the future, we plan to investigate whether the AIT condition could facilitate the testability implication of an invalid IV set.